-The City began the North Side ADA Ramp Replacement Project Phase 2, which was also a project identified in our PY 2020 Annual Action Plan.
+During Program Year (PY) 2022, the City continued work on the North Side ADA Ramp Replacement Project Phase 2, which was a project identified in our PY 2020 Annual Action Plan.
 This project involves public infrastructure improvements consisting of ADA sidewalk ramp construction.
-The project will provide 31 new accessible ramps in locations where either none currently exist or where the existing ramps do not comply with the current ADA PROWAG requirements.
+The project scope involves the construction of 31 new accessible ramps in locations where either none currently exist or where the existing ramps do not comply with the current ADA PROWAG requirements.
 A majority of the ramps are proposed for Census Tract 614, in the northwest quadrant of the City, which has an estimated Disability Rate of 21.9 percent, the highest of any Census Tract in the City according to 2013-2017 American Community Survey (ACS) 5-year Estimates.
 During PY 2021, seven new ramps were constructed along Meadow Street South.
-While the remaining portion of the project did not start prior to the end of the program year, it is anticipated that the project will be completed by the end of PY 2022.
+In PY 2022, Contractors constructed 20 ramps along Mill Street and Gale Street.
+There is still funding remaining in this project for additional ramps to be constructed, which will occur in PY 2023.